marquesarthur/cronicas-rpg/class_bard_chanter.md

 ## Song of Wrath

-Starting at **6th level**, whenever you chant, you start to stockpile raw magic.
-Your chant starts with one rhythm and at every turn, you can spend your bonus action and add one extra rhythm to your chant.
+<i class="ra ra-monster-skull "></i> Starting at **6th level**, whenever you chant, you start to stockpile raw magic.
+Your chant starts with one rhythm and
+at every turn, you can spend your bonus action and add one extra rhythm to your chant.
 Instead of adding a rhythm to your chant, you can use your bonus action to burn your pool of rhythms and evoke one of the following effects.
 Whenever you use this feature, your battle chant ends.